curlyLasagna/OTS-Student-Documentation/docs/collections.md

 ## Pictures

-Make sure to have the displays around the classroom showing the department web page
+Make sure to have the displays around the classroom show the room's respective department web page
 - Sometimes I forget to do it.
 I just let another student deal with it ;)

 ### View from the front of the classroom